The Day I Confessed To My Lover’s Wife

 He had been having his cake and eating it vigorously for far too long.
 I was drained and ready to move on.
 So I answered the call that night and two hours later it was all over.

-She asked me scores of questions.
+She asked me a plethora of questions.
 She was still in denial even though she knew.
 She asked me about particular details only a lover would know.
 She asked about certain dates, where we went, what movies we saw together.
 She wanted to know everything.

 It took hours on the phone just for it all to sink into her mind that, yes, the affair was real and her husband had been lying to her to consistently and without hesitation.